jsreport/docs/docs/scripts.md

 ## Rendering another template from script

 Script can invoke rendering of another template.
-To do this you need to `require` special module `jsreport-proxy` and call `render` function on it.
+To do this you need to `require` special module `jsreport-proxy` and call `render` function on it. **The `jsreport-proxy` can't be installed from the npm, it's is just a virtual module provided automatically to your sandbox.**

 ```js
 const jsreport = require('jsreport-proxy')